opparco/prompt-archive/api_server/README.md

 # Image Grouping REST API Server

-This project provides a REST API for grouping WebP images by consecutive seed numbers and extracting embedded metadata such as prompts and generation parameters.
+This project provides a REST API for grouping images (WebP, PNG, and other supported formats) by consecutive seed numbers and extracting embedded metadata such as prompts and generation parameters.

 ## Components

-- **webp_metadata_library.py**: A reusable library for extracting and parsing metadata from WebP images
+- **metadata_utils.py**: A reusable library for extracting and parsing metadata from supported image formats
 - **api_server.py**: Flask-based REST API server that uses the library
 - **test_api.py**: Script for testing the API endpoints

 ## Features

-- Extract complete metadata from WebP files (prompts, negative prompts, generation parameters)
+- Extract complete metadata from supported image formats (prompts, negative prompts, generation parameters)
 - Group files by consecutive seed numbers
 - View directory structure and file counts
 - RESTful API for accessing image data
 - Optimized for AI-generated images with embedded prompt information
 - Directory traversal protection with base directory enforcement
+- Easily extensible to support additional image formats by modifying a single constant
+- Consistent image handling regardless of file format

 ## Installation